In quest of excellence

 Swedish foundations’ initiative

-This is why a group of Swedish foundations have launched a new call for those young researchers in Sweden that receive the highest score in tough European competition but stands without funding – the Swedish Foundations’ Starting Grant.
+A group of Swedish foundations have launched a new call for Sweden-based early-career researchers that receive the highest score in tough European competition but are not granted funding – the Swedish Foundations’ Starting Grant.

 A Swedish Foundations’ Starting Grant is